 The final meeting with the students was actually an event in which they would present and promote their projects to the stakeholders in order to find partners to help them to implement the first prototypes.
-This was a remarkable event for them, as important organizations were present such as //Ana-Jeh San Trust and Namibian government secretary.
+This was a remarkable event for them, as important organizations such as //Ana-Jeh San Trust and Namibian government secretary were present.

 This series of workshops helped the students to develop a critical mindset and to have a design thinking mental process when facing problems.
 In addition, this project offers the opportunity for them to be in contact with people from all over the world to exchange information, cultures and generate personal growth.

 But our participation doesn’t end here.
 Stay tuned to read more news about PARTY Project!